 The Advisor panel gives access to the hints that were prepared by the teacher.
-Some advice items carry a penalty, in which case the student will be warned that a penalty applies.
+Some advice items carry a penalty.
 You can navigate in the advice set with the left and right arrows.

-1.5.4 Notes on CD and AC Problems
+1.5.4 Notes on DC and AC Problems